Tips and information on what you can do during warmer weather

 - Keep a jug of water in the fridge - then you won't need to run the tap while you wait for the water to go cold.

 - Avoid using hosepipes or sprinklers (which can use as much as 1,000 litres of clean water an hour) – re-use dishwater or water used to boil vegetables or pasta, and fill a watering can instead.
+Using a watering can could save up to 4,050 litres a year, that’s equivalent to more than 50 full bathtubs.

 - Avoid non-essential chores, like washing cars and windows.

 - Leave the paddling pool in the shed and visit a local beach or open air swimming pool instead.
+These can use up to 400 litres of water - almost a family of four's daily amount!

 - Lawns don't need constant watering, and going brown is the natural survival mechanism of grass in hot weather according to Brown Lawns are Cool by the Turfgrass Growers Association